 Talitha Brauer is the curator and primary author of Brother's Keeper International.
 Brauer is a US-born photographer who grew up in Ireland and Germany and is currently based in Berlin.
 In September 2015, Talitha traveled with a Syrian refugee family from Budapest to Hamburg.
 You can read their story here.
 Since then, she has been active in helping refugees in her local community and seeks to put human faces and stories to complex social issues.

-Winnie Schwarz helps with graphic and web design at Brother's Keeper International.
-The work of the freelance illustrator and graphic designer with roots in Germany and Ghana has been featured by publications like DIE ZEIT and the Financial Times Germany.
+Winnie Schwarz does the graphics and web design at Brother's Keeper International.
+The work of the freelance illustrator and graphic designer with roots in Germany and Ghana has been featured by publications like DIE ZEIT, the Financial Times Germany, and the Goethe-Institut.

 Becca Ashton volunteers as an editor with Brother's Keeper International because she believes in the power of stories to inspire empathy and change the world.
 Becca is a literature and ethics teacher at the Christian International School of Prague in the Czech Republic.

 Sofia Rukhadze from Georgia is a student at LCC International University at Lithuania.
 Sofia lends her talents to Brother’s Keeper International by transcribing interviews.
 She loves this work because she likes hearing stories about the people who have challenging and interesting lives.

 Suzanna Klaucke consults on strategy and story development for Brother's Keeper International.
 Suzanna works full-time as a Creative Director with Laundry Service in NYC and produces video, photo and interactive content that generates action and engagement.

 Nathan Loizeaux pays attention to conversations and creates pithy & challenging content for Brother's Keeper International on Twitter and Facebook.
 Nathan's classics degree serves him well as he brings some reason to a heated topic.
 IRL he works in Texas, where he resides with his beautiful wife and three children.